 The chicken industry has a responsibility to maintain the health and welfare of the chickens in its care.
 Sometimes, where other health management strategies have failed, it may become necessary to administer antibiotics to treat or prevent disease in flocks.
-However, all chicken health programs are under veterinary supervision and only antibiotics approved by Australia’s regulatory authorities are used.
+However, all chicken health programs are under veterinary supervision.
+Only antibiotics approved by Australia’s regulatory authorities are used.
 If used, they must be administered in accordance with strict guidelines so that they do not leave unsafe residues.
-All major chicken companies in Australia have adopted antimicrobial stewardship programs to ensure that any use of medications adheres to the key principles of responsible use.
+All major chicken companies in Australia have adopted antimicrobial stewardship programs.
+This ensures that any use of medications adheres to the key principles of responsible use.

 Which country does my chicken meat come from?

 Almost all (more than 99%) chicken meat consumed in Australia is grown in Australia.
-To protect local chicken flocks from disease, raw chicken meat can only be imported under strict protocols, which poultry producers in other countries have been unable to meet.
+To protect local chicken flocks from disease, raw chicken meat can only be imported under strict protocols.
+Poultry producers in other countries have been unable to meet these.
 Some cooked chicken meat is imported from New Zealand.
-There is also a small amount of “retorted” or “cooked in can” cooked chicken meat imported, mainly as an ingredient to processed food (eg, canned chicken, soups or animal food), however, it can only be imported if it’s been cooked at high temperatures and in accordance with strict protocols.
+There is also a small amount of “retorted” or “cooked in can” cooked chicken meat imported.
+This is as an ingredient to processed food (eg, canned chicken, soups or animal food).
+However, it can only be imported if it’s been cooked at high temperatures and in accordance with strict protocols.